Karmei Katif: History

 The village was established in 2016 by former residents of the Katif settlement who had left the Gaza Strip as a result of the disengagement plan.
 Between the disengagement and the building of the new village, the founders lived in the moshav of Amatzia directly to the south of Karmei Katif.
-The village was built on the ruins of the Palestinian village of al-Dawayima, which had dozens of civilian casualties during the 1948 Arab–Israeli War.
+The village was built on the ruins of the Palestinian village of al-Dawayima, the site of the al-Dawayima massacre during the 1948 Arab–Israeli War.